- Undiagnosed abnormal genital bleeding

 - Active arterial thromboembolic disease (e.g., stroke and myocardial infarction) or a history of these conditions

-- Hypersensitivity (for example, angioedema, urticaria, rash, pruritus) to OSPHENA or any of its ingredients
+- Hypersensitivity (e.g., angioedema, urticaria, rash, pruritus) to OSPHENA or any of its ingredients

 WARNINGS AND PRECAUTIONS